dorota-alina/savings-vaults/index.md

 Self-study focused on the specific areas to be covered in the docs:

 * Use existing internal or external resources.
-* Request the introduction and demo of the Savings Vaults feature from the SMEs.
+* Request the SMEs' introduction and demo of the Savings Vaults feature.
-* Check if there's already been any similar/parallel documentation from  Revolut or its competitors and gather good practices if any.
+* Check if there's already been any similar/parallel documentation from  Revolut or its competitors and gather good practices.

 ## Down to writing